ionic-team/stencil-site/docs/components/properties.md

 }
 ```

-Since `thingToDo` is a prop, we can provide a value for it when we use our `todo-list-item` component.
-Providing a
+Since `thingToDo` is a class member decorated with `@Prop()`, we can provide a value for it when we use our `todo-list-item` component.
-value to a camelCased prop like `thingToDo` is nearly identical in TSX and HTML.
+Providing a value for `thingToDo` is nearly identical in TSX and HTML.

-When we use our component in a TSX file, an attribute uses camelCase:
+When we use our component in a TSX file, a prop uses camelCase:

 ```tsx
 <todo-list-item thingToDo={"Learn about Stencil Props"}></todo-list-item>